 By virtue of adding this query to the first line, we can refer back to it as #A. Any query on the second line can be referenced as #B and so on.

-In the second row, define the outgoing traffic as the result of rate and sum (to simplify the data).
+To create a second row, click on the + icon (Add Query) on the far right of Line #A. A second row will be created. define the outgoing traffic as the result of rate and sum (to simplify the data).
 This will become our variable #B, please notice you do not need to declare #B as a variable.
 Enter:

 #B - #A

-Hide the A and B rows, so that your visualization only shows the difference.
+Finally hide the A and B rows, so that your visualization only shows the difference.
+To do, so click on #A and #B

 You now have a basic line chart of your rate of traffic over time.